 Next look them up on map – where are they how close are they to one another.
 What is a workable visit plan – In the case of all the cities we visited they were in reasonable proximity to one another and generally in the city centre.
 Which then leads to the question of selecting a location for the hotel.
 There are two views on this -Stay away from the city center where the hotels are cheaper and then use the savings to pay for expensive local transport or stay in the city center where the hotels are more expensive.
 I preferred to stay in the city center as it offers great flexibility in sight seeing and also gives the option of returning to the hotel during the day for a mid afternoon or early evening rest and siesta before setting out for a second round in the evening.
 Do Keep in mind that Italy has 15-16 hours of daylight in summer and two sessions of sight seeing is possible in one day.

 Local sight seeing was something that we decided not to plan in advance but to take each day as it came.
 This gave us great flexibility but added to costs as spot tickets are more expensive than advance bookings.
 Also some tickets may not be available when you want them.
 You could also try to contact agents on the site or your hotel for tickets.
-In Italy there is a concept of “break the line” tickets where for a few euro more you need not stand in the line for tickets.
-For example in the Vatican the additional cost is 4 euros but individual tickets were sold out.
-We had to approach a travel agency on the spot which did cost us quite a bit of money -In Venice we chose to stand in the general queue to visit the Doges palace and the San Marco cathedral.
+In most places there is a concept of “break the line” tickets where for a few Euro more you need not stand in the line for tickets.
+For example in the Vatican the additional cost is 4 Euros but individual tickets were sold out.
+We had to approach a travel agency on the spot which did cost us quite a bit of money – In Venice we chose to stand in the general queue to visit the Doges palace and the San Marco cathedral.

 Lastly a word about FOREX – Shop around a bit for the best rate.
 The Forex dealers have a huge discretionary spread and all that you need to be eligible is to ask.
 There is a spread of almost two rupees a Euro !